taming-the-state-in-react/taming-the-state-in-react/manuscript/04-redux-react/00-redux-in-react.md

 Even though the previous approach is pragmatic and shows a simplified version of how to wire up all these things, it is naive.
 Why is that?
 In a real application you want to avoid the following practices:

 * re-render the whole component tree: You want to re-render only the components that are affected by the global state updated.
-Otherwise you will run into performance issues in a scaling application.
+Otherwise, you will run into performance issues in a scaling application.

 * using the store instance: You want to avoid to operate directly on the Redux store instance.
 The store should be injected somehow into your component tree to make it accessible for components that need to have access to the store.

 * making the store globally available: The store shouldn't be globally accessible by every component.
 In the previous example only the React root component uses it, but who prevents you from using it directly in your `TodoItem` component to dispatch an action?

-Fortunately, there exists a library that takes care about these things and gives you a bridge from the Redux to the React world.
+Fortunately, there exists a library that takes care of these things and gives you a bridge from the Redux to the React world.

 ## Connecting the State, but Sophisticated